 - Event organisers - click here to view advice for event organisers

-While athlete registration has been a part of the rules of the sport for a number of years these changes mean it is essential that athletes are registered and aware of their registration details.
+The rules regarding registration mean it is essential that athletes are registered and aware of their registration details.

 While road runners will still be able to compete unattached, athletes, who wish to represent their club (and claim the registered athlete discount on entry fees) in road running events, will need to be registered.